finos/legend-engine/docs/store/extensions/Relational/new-connector-tutorial.md

                 + ')')->makeString(',') + ';';
     }
     ~~~

-    Now we can enable the DDL functionality by registering this fn in DbExtension like this
+    Now we can enable the DDL functionality by registering it in createDbExtensionForSqlServer() of sqlServerExtension.pure like this

-    ~~~java
+    ~~~
+    ...
+    ^DbExtension(
+        ...
+        dynaFuncDispatch = $dynaFuncDispatch,
         ddlCommandsTranslator = getDDLCommandsTranslatorForSqlServer()
+    );
     ~~~

     We can now do a clean+install on sqlserver-pure module, and run Test_Pure_Relational_DbSpecific_SqlServer to make sure that our generation code behaves the same way from java side, and pure to java compilation works as expected.
 You will see that some tests will go green now, instead of everything getting ignored.